 Post plucking, leaves are allowed to wither before undergoing complete oxidation.
 Leaves are then treated with heat and dried.
 Fully oxidized leaves take on a dark brown to black appearance.
 In addition to physical alteration, oxidation also drives changes in taste profile, which vary depending on the tea.

 Black teas are generally produced using the laborious Orthodox method, or the mechanical CTC (crush-tear-curl) method.
 The former yields mostly whole leaves, while the latter produces uniform, small pieces of tea leaves that lead to a consistent but one-dimensional flavor.

 Our black teas are produced using the Orthodox method so as to maintain the physical integrity of the leaf and to allow you to experience the various nuances of whole leaf tea.
-Our current selection of black teas hail from the fabled Darjeeling region in India, famous for producing the coveted "champagne of teas", the Nilgiri region, an area in South India abutting the picturesque Blue Mountains, Nepal, an underrated tea growing nation sharing commonalities with Darjeeling, and most recently, Assam, the world's largest tea growing region, known for its brisk, malty teas.
-Our offerings include:
+Our current selection of black teas hail from the fabled Darjeeling region in India, famous for producing the coveted "champagne of teas", the Nilgiri region, an area in South India abutting the picturesque Blue Mountains, Nepal, an underrated tea growing nation sharing commonalities with Darjeeling, and Assam, the world's largest tea growing region, known for its brisk, malty teas.

 Freshly harvested Camellia sinensis leaves are heated soon after plucking, either by pan firing or steaming, and dried.
 Known as "fixing" in the tea production world, the objective is to prevent oxidation.
 Fixing can be conducted in woks or pans in steam tunnels or atop stoves.
 Fixed leaves are then rolled by hand or machine to give them shape and subsequently dried.